Tories facing election ‘wipe-out’ as new poll gives Labour 25-point lead

 The pollster said that the Labour lead was the biggest ever recorded by the company and could leave the Tories out of power for a generation.

-It would “likely” result in a comfortable three-figure majority for Sir Keir Starmer’s party if borne out at the election expected in 2024.
+It would probably result in a comfortable three-figure majority for Sir Keir Starmer’s party if borne out at the election expected in 2024.

-The survey of more than 2,000 voters, conducted during the opening days of the Conservative conference in Birmingham, put Labour on 50 per cent (up seven since a similar poll the previous week), Tories on 25 (down four) and Liberal Democrats on 11 (down one).
+The survey of more than 2,000 voters, conducted during the opening days of the Conservative conference in Birmingham, put Labour on 50 per cent (up seven since a similar poll the previous week), the Tories on 25 (down four) and the Liberal Democrats on 11 (down one).

 Savanta ComRes political research director Chris Hopkins said: “Large Labour leads are now becoming commonplace, and this 25-point lead is the largest in Savanta ComRes history.